 In February 2020, the BBC reported that 50 percent of 10-year-olds in the UK owned a smartphone.
 However, the pressures of social media, whether it is the number of likes achieved or “picture perfect” posts, have proven to be unhealthy.
 Surveys have found that social media usage has left young people and adults feeling depressed, lonely, and with low self-esteem.
 So why are they, and we, so drawn to it?

 Social media hurts more than it helps

 Social media can be a positive tool to help with growth.
 It provides a platform for us to be heard and is an outreach always available in today’s society.

 However, psychologists have been looking into the adverse effects that social media has on mental well-being over the last few years, especially that of children, and it has been consistently found that excessive use of social media is associated with poorer mental health.

-As present-day parents of this new generation, it is frightening at the speed at which technologies emerge.
+As present-day parents of this new generation, the speed at which technologies are emerging is frightening.
 Residing in the concrete jungle of inner London, days of throwing sticks in fields with the kids are far outnumbered by days behind screens.
 The impact of the global COVID-19 pandemic has also had a massive effect.

 Parents need to set an example